 Northridge, CA 91330-8303

 M.A.
 Biology, California State University, Fullerton, 1976

 Ph.D.
 Biology, University of Southern California, 1980

-I have had extensive experience working on the community ecology of California coastal marine fishes particularly those which occur in the bays, estuaries and harbors of Southern California.
-In addition, recent efforts have dealt with fish assemblages in kelp bed and rock reef areas in Southern California.
+I have extensive experience working on the community ecology of California coastal marine fishes particularly those that occur in the bays, estuaries and harbors of Southern California.
+In addition, recent efforts have dealt with fish assemblages in kelp bed and rock reefs in Southern California.
 Past research has also included investigations into biogeography of bay/estuarine and coastal marine fishes.
-My experience into the field of systematics has centered around the development and classification of clingfishes and their relatives (Gobiesociformes).
-Currently, my students and I are investigating life history and recruitment mechanisms in the young-of-the-year of several important commercial species of fish including giant sea bass, yellowtail, white seabass, California halibut, kelp bass, barred sand bass, and spotted sand bass.
+My experience into the field of systematics has centered on the development and classification of clingfishes (Gobiesociformes) and wreckfishes (Polyprionidae).
+Currently, my students and I are investigating life history, ecology, population genetics, and recruitment mechanisms of several important commercial species of fishes including giant sea bass, soupfin sharks, white seabass, California halibut, kelp bass, barred sand bass, and spotted sand bass.

 The Ecology of Marine Fishes: California and Adjacent Waters (UC Press)

 "A masterful accomplishment--Allen, Pondella and Horn have assembled a talented team of experts who produce authoritative, up-to-date accounts.
 This book will be used as the primary text in many fish biology courses and as a valuable reference elsewhere.
 Here is a wealth of data waiting to be mined by legions of graduate students as they generate the new ideas that will motivate marine ecology for years." —Peter Sale, Editor of Coral Reef Fishes: Dynamics and Diversity in a Complex Ecosystem